nicktogo/CA-DMV-appointment-scheduler/README.md

 Hmm....repetitive clicking...through a static workflow...with a clear goal...seems like a good job for...A BOT????

 Yes, a bot.
 A bot that will never get tired of checking the DMV webpage for you, and letting you know if it finds something within a preset number of days.
+If you are even slighly comfortable using the command line, this will be that bot for you.

 ## Setup